- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 - You want to use a security-first VPN that requires minimal setup

-- You want fast, reliable speeds for streaming, torrenting, or browsing without interruptions or throttling.
+- You’re looking for a fast, reliable VPN for streaming, torrenting, or browsing without interruption.

 - You need a secure VPN with a built-in kill switch and DNS leak protection, ensuring no data leaks if the connection drops.